unite-cms/example-image-resizing/README.md

-unite cms graphQl and responsive image resizing example
+unite cms GraphQL and responsive image resizing example
 ================================================

 This example shows how to fetch image data from unite-cms over GraphQL and shows some responsive image resizing with 2 image resize Services (cloudimage, thumbor).